emoon3/puppet-confluence/README.md

 go to the administration area and click General Configuration.
 Append the new context path to your base URL.

+##### `synchrony`

+Specify whether or not to add support for collaborative editing available in Confluence 6.0 and later.
+This will create a "synchrony-proxy" context path in addition to the normal confluence context path.
+Default: false

 #### JVM Java parameters

 ##### `jvm_xms`